 Schools are a fundamental part of our communities.
-Our educational institutions are not only the place where children learn, they are also the place where children develop friendships.
+Our educational institutions are not only the place where children learn — they are also the place where they develop friendships.

 Children are heavily influenced by education and are especially affected by what happens in the classroom.
 This is particularly true when children with disabilities are included in the classroom and learn alongside children without disabilities.